h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

    consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
 This value defaults to -1 (time-based random number).

 -  `build_tree_one_node <algo-params/build_tree_one_node.html>`__: Specify whether to run on a single node.
 This is suitable for small datasets as there is no network overhead but fewer CPUs are used.
-This option is disabled by default.
+This option is defaults to false (not enabled).

 -  `mtries <algo-params/mtries.html>`__: Specify the columns to randomly select at each level.
 If the default value of ``-1`` is used, the number of variables is the square root of the number of columns for classification and p/3 for regression (where p is the number of predictors).
 If ``-2`` is specified, all features of DRF are used.
 Valid values for this option are -2, -1 (default), and any value >= 1.